Wezesha Women And Youth Initiative (WWAYI)

 WWAYI envisions a future where women and youth are empowered to overcome barriers, achieve their full potential, and thrive.
 By expanding access to education and addressing mental and reproductive health, we foster inclusive communities, amplify women’s voices, and champion equity, resilience, and sustainable development.

-WWAYI’s Achievements, Impact, and How We Make a Difference.
+WWAYI’s Impact, and How We Make a Difference.

 What Our Community Say About Us